 You can read our article here on how to replace your GPU’s thermal paste if you need a step-by-step guide to help you do it.

-Now that the hardware inspection is complete, you are able to move on to tests while the GPU in an operational state.
+Now that the hardware inspection is complete, you are able to move on to tests while the GPU is in an operational state.

 Once you have everything reassembled, and the machine powered back up, listen out for the graphics card fan(s) that they are quiet and spinning adequately enough to be able to cool the heatsink surface.